mui/material-ui/docs/src/pages/customization/components/components.md

 You have learned how to override the style of a Material-UI component in the previous section.
 Now, let's see how we can make these overrides dynamic.
-Here are five alternatives; each has its pros and cons.
+Here are four alternatives; each has its pros and cons.

 ### Dynamic CSS